 Contacts are people a character knows, above and beyond mere employees, employers, or acquaintances.
 A contact may be relied upon to aid characters during the course of their adventures, whether with information, materials, or direct intervention.
 Of course, a contact is a human being (or a group of such), and does not exist in a vacuum; lean on a contact too much and they'll ask for favors in return.

 To choose contacts, begin by rolling for the number of initial contacts on table 54, and add six (6) to this result.
-Even more so than is the case with talents, a character should choose contacts to help flesh out his or her background, as well as to give themselves ready-built assistance during play - though some contact 'slots' may be held in reserve against future necessity if desired; these are known as 'floating contacts'.
+Even more so than is the case with talents, a character should choose contacts to help flesh out his or her background, as well as to give themselves ready-built assistance during play.
+At the same time, some contact 'slots' may be held in reserve against future necessity if desired; these are known as 'floating contacts'.

 However, a random rolling table for contact types is presented as well, that being table 55.
 This is mostly for the Judge's use when building random characters, but can offer good ideas if a player gets 'stuck'.